 One thing to be aware of is how aggressive your network discovery process can be.
 For example, if you decide to discover all devices plus all software ports, you can get yourself in trouble.
 There are 65,000 available ports to be discovered on each end point.
 Do you want to be scanning all of these?
 All the time?
 Maybe not.

 Don’t get too ambitious.
 You may saturate your network with network discovery traffic.
 Setting your criteria in the beginning and scoping the discovery correctly are important.

 Another issue can be sizing that’s too limited.
 You may bring in a system that’s too limited in scope.
 This can cause you to not be able to accomplish your goals.
 So careful attention should be paid to the criteria for success and how it’s communicated to your staff.
 This is more about expectations than technology.
 Set the expectations and the criteria correctly and you’ll be working toward a successful outcome.

 Auvik’s automated network discovery, mapping, and inventory capabilities give you true visibility and control.
-Start your free 14-day trial now.
+Get your free 14-day Auvik trial here.